Nuseirat rescue and massacre

-On 8 June 2024, during an operation to rescue hostages held in the Nuseirat refugee camp, the Israeli military killed at least 276 people and injured over 698, according to the Gaza Health Ministry and Palestinian health officials.
-(Note: The Israeli units involved with the operation included Yamam, the Shin Bet and Israel Defense Forces (IDF)) The operation's objective was to recover hostages taken during the 7 October Hamas-led attack on Israel.
-The Israeli military acknowledged fewer than 100 Palestinian deaths.
+On 8 June 2024, the Israel Defense Forces rescued four hostages from the Nuseirat refugee camp, and, during the operation, killed at least 276 Palestinians and injured over 698.
+(Note: The Israeli units involved with the operation included Yamam, the Shin Bet and Israel Defense Forces (IDF)) Due to the high death toll, some sources have referred to the operation as a massacre, and one of the largest massacres of the Gaza war.